Listings for Nov. 27–Dec. 3, 2023; Black Friday streaming deals, "The Daily Show" has a new Canadian home, and more.

-A new generation of Star Trek TV series, commissioned by the CBS All Access streaming service, began with the 2017 launch of Star Trek: Discovery, with other programs launching since then including Picard, Short Treks, and Lower Decks, with more in the pipeline.
+A new generation of Star Trek TV series, commissioned by the CBS All Access streaming service (rebranded in March 2021 as Paramount+), began with the 2017 launch of Star Trek: Discovery, with other programs launching since then including Picard, Short Treks, and Lower Decks, with more in the pipeline.

-Of course, it is possible to rent or buy digital copies of any of these movies for a separate fee, through a number of different marketplaces – including iTunes, Google Play, cable on-demand services, and even the aforementioned Prime Video.
+Of course, it is possible to rent or buy digital copies of any of these movies for a separate fee, through a number of different marketplaces – including the Apple TV / iTunes Store, Google Play TV & Movies, cable on-demand services, and even the aforementioned Prime Video.

-I heard some of the new shows were also on CBS All Access, or Netflix, or Prime Video?
+I heard some of the new shows were also on CBS All Access / Paramount+, or Netflix, or Prime Video?

-While CBS All Access is also available in Canada, it did not launch here until after Discovery had debuted.
-By that point, CBS had already reached international rights deals for the series with Bell Media and others, and it has apparently decided to maintain that pattern for subsequent spinoffs.
+While Paramount+ (known prior to 2021 as CBS All Access) is also available in Canada, it did not launch here until after Discovery had debuted.
+By that point, CBS had already reached international rights deals for the series with Bell Media and others, and to date it has decided to maintain that pattern for subsequent spinoffs.

 Netflix and Amazon Prime Video came on as international co-producers for Discovery and Picard, respectively, which means that they distribute each series in all countries outside the U.S. and Canada.
-We have no reason to expect that they will rerun the series at a future date in Canada (or the U.S. for that matter).
+At this time, we have no reason to expect that they will rerun the series at a future date in Canada (or the U.S. for that matter).